-Carrier Calculated shipping is available on the Advanced plan, and certain legacy billing plans.
+Carrier calculated shipping is available on the Commerce Advanced plan and certain legacy billing plans.
 It's available for domestic shipping within the United States.

 Before you begin

 - This feature doesn't include printing shipping labels.
 To print shipping labels for these carriers, connect your site to ShipStation.